AO16/highcharts-navigator-handles/README.md

 This is a plugin that allows for custom handles in the navigator.
 The navigator requires that you are using Highstock.

+If you are using `sliderImg` it effectively overrides the scrollbar, so all of those options will be ignored.

 ## Prerequisites

 * [Gulp](http://gulpjs.com/)